Symplectic billiards for pairs of polygons

-We prove that in this example the symplectic billiard map possesses not a single periodic orbit.
-This is in stark contrast to Theorem \ref{theorem:smooth_existence} where we prove that for pairs of smooth, strictly convex curves there always exist infinitely many periodic orbits.
 The necktie is the first example of a pair of polygons without any periodic orbits.
 It is an open question whether such examples exist in the single table setting.
 The proof that the necktie does not have periodic orbits involves exhibiting a subset of its phase space which every orbit visits and on which the symplectic billiard map induces a return map.
 This return map is (conjugate to) the so-called dyadic odometer resp.~the von Neumann-Kakutani transformation which has no periodic points.